Spotlight On….Warehouse Conversions – New Concordia Wharf and Globe Wharf

 Steel balconies have been installed in front of what were originally loading doors, and a glazed roof storey has been added.

-The Grade II listed development now benefits from a 24-hour concierge, underground parking, communal roof terrace and swimming pool.
+The Grade II listed development now benefits from a concierge, underground parking, communal roof terrace and swimming pool.

 New Concordia Wharf – Pics Zoopla Property Group